 We will continue to improve ways for citizens to participate in creating our future in Canberra and beyond

-We will work towards these goals by:
+In 2019 we will work towards these goals by:

 - ongoing work with the ACT government and citizen groups to get our voice heard in decisions through evaluating and advocating for more, robust ACT mini-public trials